bplmaps/lmec-main-site/content/event/routes-ahead-rosengard.md

 ### About the speakers

-**Daniel Rosengard** is the Director of Transportation for Boston Public Schools.
+{{< figure src="https://s3.us-east-2.wasabisys.com/lmec-public-files/lmec-main-site-static-assets/events/rosengard-head-shot.jpg" class="figure-right" >}}

+**Daniel Rosengard** is the Executive Director of Transportation for Boston Public Schools.
+In this role, he is focused on ensuring the delivery of safe, reliable, on-time, and cost-effective yellow bus transportation to and from school for over 22,000 Boston students on a daily basis.
+Dan and the BPS Transportation team deeply believe that reliable transportation is critical to providing students with equitable access to education.
+They are committed to continuing their efforts to improve bus on-time performance and provide the highest level of service to Boston students, families, and schools.
+Prior to joining BPS Transportation, Dan received his MBA from the MIT Sloan School of Management.

 ### Registration